pnnl/neuromancer/examples/lightning_integration_examples/README.md

     * ex) 7 will distribute training over the 7 GPUs automatically selected
     * ex) "Auto" for automatic selection based on the chosen accelerator.
 We do not recommend this.
 * strategy is either "auto", "ddp" or "ddp_notebook"
-    * "auto" will utilize a single GPU
+    * "auto" will utilize whatever hardward is "best" available
     * "ddp" will run distributed training across devices desginated under "devices" assuming len(devices) > 1.
 This keyword should *NOT* be used in notebooks, only scripts
     * "ddp_notebook" is akin to "ddp" and should only be used in notebook environments